JasonJWilliamsNY/purple_line_dev_doc/step7.rst

       wish to examine.
 Clicking on a given histogram bar will also generate a text report and metrics in the table below the chart.
 Using these metrics, you can choose a position to trim on the right side (e.g. 3' end of the sequence read).
-The 5' (left trim) is sepecific to your choice of primers and sequencing adaptors (e.g. the sum of the adaptor sequence you expect to be attached to the 5' end of the read).
+The 5' (left trim) is specific to your choice of primers and sequencing adaptors (e.g. the sum of the adaptor sequence you expect to be attached to the 5' end of the read).
 Poor quality metrics will generate a table colored in red, and those base positions will also be